Zamiell/isaac-achievement-randomizer/docs/about.md

 The mod includes an on-screen timer, similar to the [Racing+](https://isaacracing.net/) mod.
 The timer starts off hidden by default, but you can enable it in the Dead Sea Scrolls menu.
 If you are a speedrunner, try to complete the randomizer as fast as possible!

 Unlike the timer in Racing+, the timer in this mod tracks in-game time.
 Thus, the timer will be paused when the game is paused or when you are in the main menu.

+### Room Flipping

+There are thousands of rooms in the game, but many players have already seen them all.
+To increase run variety, all rooms have a chance to be flipped on the X axis, Y axis, or both axes.

+Gehenna is exempt from this behavior due to unavoidable damage with Ball and Chains.

 ### Gameplay Removals